ZhongchuanSun/learning_from_the_future/README.md

 # Learning from the Future: Light Cone Modeling for Sequential Recommendation

+This is our Tensorflow implementation for our paper:
+> Zhongchuan Sun, Bin Wu, Yifan Chen, and Yangdong Ye.
+Learning from the Future: Light Cone Modeling for Sequential Recommendation, IEEE Transactions on Cybernetics, Accept.

 <!-- Bidirectional Sequential Graph Convolutional Network (BiSGCN) -->

 Modeling sequential behaviors is the core of sequential recommendation.